 With so many people suffering from the bloating, brain fog, and discomfort of gut issues such as Candida overgrowth, natural antimicrobials are becoming more popular.
-Vinegar has antimicrobial effects on bacteria and yeasts such as E. coli, S. aureus, and Candida albicans, and restricts their growth.3 What’s more, ACV has been shown to break down bacterial biofilms, which are glue-like substances that bacteria use to stick to surfaces in your body.
+Vinegar has antimicrobial effects on bacteria and yeasts such as E. coli, S. aureus, and Candida albicans, and restricts their growth – which contributes to overall gut health.3 What’s more, apple cider vinegar has been shown to break down bacterial biofilms, which are glue-like substances that bacteria use to stick to surfaces in your body.
 In a study on Streptococcus pyogenes and ACV, this vinegar helped eradicate the bacteria’s biofilm.4

 Acid reflux can cause heartburn, bloating, burping, nausea, weight loss, the sensation that food is stuck in your throat, and other symptoms.5 In some cases, it’s thought to be caused by low stomach acid levels.
 Drinking diluted ACV can provide some relief from these symptoms.

 3. Blood Sugar and Insulin Sensitivity

 There’s growing evidence about apple cider vinegar and diabetes.
 Blood sugar control is important for diabetics and those with reduced insulin sensitivity, which can lead to higher blood sugar levels.
 ACV has been shown to help with both of these issues.
 A small study showed that ACV can increase insulin sensitivity in type 2 diabetes patients and reduce blood sugar and insulin level fluctuations.6